w5xd/RC1101/4D/Readme.md

 Programming the Gen4-uLCD-32PT for the RC-1101

 The LCD device has both a built-in EEPROM program memory and a micro-SD plugin memory card.
-The RC-1101 requires BOTH be programmed!
+The RC-1101 requires <strong>both</strong> be programmed!

 Programming the Gen4-uLCD-32PT requires a 4D systems programming cable.
 They offer more than one option.
 I have succesfully used the predecessor to this one: https://4dsystems.com.au/uusb-pa5-ii
-The programming breakout I have is no longer on their web site and was for the older uLCD-32PTU display as specified in earlier publications of the RC-1101.
+The programming breakout I have is no longer on their web site and was for the older uLCD-32PTU display as specified in earlier revisions of the RC-1101.
 The older breakout can program both the old and new LCDs, but the new breakout has a connector unique too the Gen4 display.

 Use the free IDE from 4D systems to compile the two projects. https://www.4dsystems.com.au/product/4D_Workshop_4_IDE/

-<p>There are (currently) three separate projects to build.
+<p>There are (currently) three separate projects to build under the 4D IDE.
-The one at Loader32PTU/Loader32PTU.4dg is a loader that you load into the LCD device FLASH.
+The one at Loader32PTU/Loader32PTU.4dg is a loader that you must program into the LCD device FLASH.
 It accepts a command over its serial port from the arduino to load a selected 4xe file.
 This FLASH program in the LCD must be compatible with the ino file in the sketch in this same RC1101 source code repository.</p>

 <p>The workshop files in this directory are identical for those few
 RC-1101's built with the older uLCD-32PTU
  device.
-In the 4D IDE for all 3 projects, switch the target device to uLCD-32PTU.</p>
+To build for that older hardware, in the 4D IDE for all 3 projects, switch the target device to uLCD-32PTU.</p>

 The IcomAndFlex.4DGenie project has the screen displays for:
 <ul>